Military Pay 101: Basic Pay, Allowances and S&I Pay

 |Years of Service|

-Basic pay rates are automatically adjusted according to the annual Employment Cost Index, or ECI, which compares military pay with growth in private sector wages.
+Basic pay rates are automatically adjusted according to the annual Employment Cost Index, which compares military pay with growth in private sector wages.
 Additional pay raises above the ECI adjustment may be approved and funded by Congress.

 BAH and other common military allowances